Wuzc513/zewu2491_9103_tut8/README.md

 State Machine: Added a state machine to control the movement of the small circles within the big circles.
 Color Animation: Implemented color changes for the small red circles and the additional rings of the big circles.

+# Main improvements and descriptions

+RedCirclePattern class:

+Added updateColor method to make the color of the red circle change over time.
+CirclePattern class:

+Added state and stateStartTime properties to manage the animation state of the small circles.
+In the updateSmallCircles method, multiple states (moveToCenter, moveToEdge, rotateOnEdge, moveToCenterAgain and randomDistribution) are added to realize different animation effects of the small circles.
+Added updateRingColors method to change the color of the nested circles over time. setup function:

+Use setInterval method to update animationTime, assuming frame rate is 60 FPS. draw function:

+Call updateColor method before drawing the small red circle.
+Call updateSmallCircles and updateRingColors before drawing the big circle.

 # Extra code to learn

 I learned how to accomplish the clockwise rotation effect mainly at the following website.

 (https://stackoverflow.com/questions/26802817/clockwise-and-then-anticlockwise-rotation-in-javascript)

 # Coding Technique Exploration

 ## atan2()
 Calculates the angle formed by a point, the origin, and the positive x-axis.

 (https://p5js.org/reference/#/p5/atan2)

 ## dist()
 Calculates the distance between two points.

 （https://p5js.org/reference/#/p5/dist）